 The Chicago & North Western Railway purchased 3 segments:

 The Iowa Northern Railway, who purchased the entire mainline from Cedar Rapids to Manly also purchased the Vinton to Dysart segment, which would be abandoned in 2003.

 The C&NW was purchased by Union Pacific in 1995, who now owns the remaining three segments as their Dows and Alden Industrial Leads, as well as their Estherville Subdivision.
 Portions of the route in Grundy County are known as the Pioneer Trail.

-Carrying the Pioneer Trail, the bridge was built in approximately 1882.
-This design was common for small creeks.
+Carrying the Pioneer Trail, the bridge was built in 1907 by American Bridge Company.

 Resting on stone substructures, the bridge remains in rather good condition, with minor wear and tear.

 The photo above is an overview.
-The bridge can be accessed from the trail above.
+The bridge can be accessed from a nearby road.